What Is Greenwashing? Top Examples You Need To Know

 In 1986, Jay Westerveld pioneered the concept of ‘greenwashing’ in response to hotels’ “save the towel” movement, which only served to save them money on laundry.
 This was during a time when people relied heavily upon television, radio and print media for news - almost completely unable to verify whether what they read or heard held any truth.
 Nevertheless, this idea still resonates today, even with our newfound ability to easily fact check information from reliable sources.

 Through the years, many companies have been exposed for their misguided greenwashing practices.
-A clear example of this occurred in the mid-1980s when oil company Chevron released a series of costly commercials and print ads to market its environmental commitment, even though it was actually breaking federal regulations such as the Clean Air Act, Clean Water Act, and spilling oil into wildlife refuges.
-That egregious campaign became known forever after as "People Do."
+A clear example of this occurred in the mid-1980s when fossil fuel company Chevron released a series of costly commercials and print ads to market environmental commitment as part of its marketing campaigns, even though it was actually breaking federal regulations such as the Clean Air Act, Clean Water Act, and spilling oil into wildlife refuges.
+That egregious campaign became known forever after as “People Do.”

 Another greenwashing example is Exxon Mobil, the American multinational oil and gas corporation, who claimed they were cutting back on their greenhouse gas emissions while in reality they had increased them, and were taken to court as a result.